Welcome to today's edition of the Rush 24-7 podcast.

 Obama supplied the message, actually.

-And the people said, What?
+And the people said, what?

 And it became reason to vote against her.

-Uh and yet, uh, who is it?
+And yet, who is it?

-Either way, it is starting to dawn on Democrats that this, if it keeps up like this, is not going to help them, because it's not changing the minds of Trump voters.
+Either way, it is starting to dawn on Democrats that this, if it keeps up like this, is not going to help them because it's not changing the minds of Trump voters.

 The Democrats have 25 seats to defend, and 10 of them, if things don't change from where they are now, are already lost unless these 10 Democrat senators basically sign on with the Trump agenda.